ayon121/Django_Project_Visit_Bangladesh/README.md

-This website looks like this picture in the backtend.
+This website looks like this pictures in the backtend.

 ![pic10](https://user-images.githubusercontent.com/84730254/167312046-346a0581-d4e7-46a6-8255-5a36f3c602e7.JPG)